Andy4495/TI_Platform_Cores_For_Arduino/README.md

 The DSLite tool is licensed per the Texas Instruments [Uniflash License][95].
 DSLite is available for download in the Assets area on the [Releases page][202].

+GCC is distributed per the [GNU General Public License v3][103].

+[`mspdebug`][207] is Copyright (C) Daniel Beer and distributed per [GNU General Public License v2][104].

 The majority of the remaining files in this repo are either a copy or a derivation of Energia platform cores, which are licensed under the GNU [Lesser General Public License v2.1][102] per [Energia][19].

 The other non-Energia derived software and files in this repository are also released released under LGPL v2.1.

 See the file [`LICENSE.txt`][101] in this repository.